Dave Ramsey and Suze Orman Have Opposite Advice on Social Security. The Data Is Clear on Who Is Right

 Suze Orman’s Advice on Social Security

-Orman takes the opposite position, arguing that 70 is the right age to claim.
+Orman takes the opposite position: 70 is the right age to claim.
 Her reasoning centers on the lifetime value of a larger guaranteed check.
 A higher baseline benefit is especially powerful for retirees who reach retirement without substantial savings, a situation that describes a large and growing share of older Americans.
-Social Security is often the only truly guaranteed income stream in retirement, and the bigger that stream, the more financial resilience a retiree carries through the rest of their life.
+Social Security is often the only truly guaranteed income stream in retirement, and the bigger that stream, the more financial resilience a retiree carries through the years ahead.

 The Fixed-Cost Squeeze Supporting Orman

 Rising fixed costs in retirement reinforce Orman’s argument.
 The standard monthly Medicare Part B premium reached $202.90 in 2026, a jump of $17.90 from $185 in 2025, representing a roughly 10% increase.
 That increase arrived alongside a 2026 Social Security COLA of just 2.8%.
-The Part B premium hike alone consumes over a quarter of that COLA for the typical beneficiary, leaving the net purchasing-power gain far smaller than the headline number suggests.
+Research from the Center for Retirement Research at Boston College confirmed that the Part B premium hike alone consumes more than a quarter of that COLA for the typical beneficiary, leaving the net purchasing-power gain far smaller than the headline number suggests.
 For retirees relying on a reduced early-claiming benefit, healthcare cost creep erodes real income faster and faster over time.
 Orman’s case for waiting until 70 is, in part, a structural hedge against that squeeze.

 The Spousal Coordination and Tax Safety Nets

 Viewing Social Security in isolation misses some of the most powerful optimization strategies available, particularly for married couples.
 In a dual-income household, having the lower-earning spouse file early provides immediate liquidity while the primary earner delays until 70.
 That approach permanently locks in the highest possible survivor benefit, protecting whichever spouse outlives the other.
-The gap between the two claiming ages also creates a useful income-sequencing window for drawing down taxable retirement accounts before the larger benefit kicks in.
+The gap between the two claiming ages also creates a useful income-sequencing window, letting the couple draw down taxable retirement accounts before the larger benefit kicks in.

 An infographic discussing Social Security filing ages, featuring illustrated portraits of financial experts Dave Ramsey and Suze Orman.
 It includes a timeline of ages 62, 67, and 70 with benefit explanations, and a pie chart summarizing data on optimal claiming ages.